dharmab/dharmab.github.io/_drafts/cpp-build-systems.markdown

 Last week, I started work on a cross-platform C++ project (which I hope to be able to write more about in several weeks).
 I don't actually know much C++; neither does anyone else on my team.
 We're using this project to improve our abilities in that area.

 One of the first hurdles we had to address was how to build our project across several platforms.
 We want to deploy a single codebase to Windows, OSX and Linux.
-Also, we had a variety of developers and development environments:
+Also, we had a number  of developers with different backgrounds and development environments.

-* A .NET developer and graphics programmer who uses Visual Studio exclusively

-* A polyglot developer who uses both Windows and OSX

-* A web developer

-* Myself, a polyglot Linux and Windows developer who uses everything from Visual Studio and IntelliJ IDEA to barebones Vim.

 The initial approach we attempted was to maintain a Visual Studio 2013 project, an Apple XCode project and a Makefile.
 We very quickly realized that maintaining three build systems was not feasible and research other solutions.
 Based on our research, we then explored two solutions: CMake and Premake.